Jose Luis Pelaez Inc/Getty Images

 You must file Form 1040 and Schedule A to itemize.

 Some itemized deductions are limited based on a taxpayer's adjusted gross income, or AGI.
-Others are restricted to a threshold, or percentage, of the filer's adjusted gross income.
+Others are restricted to a threshold, or percentage, of the filer's AGI.

 Limits on itemized deductions